apache/cordova-docs/docs/en/edge/guide/platforms/ios/index.md

    in a different emulator, you need to quit the emulator application and run a different target within Xcode.

-Xcode comes bundled with emulators for the lastest versions of iPhone and iPad.
+Xcode comes bundled with emulators for the latest versions of iPhone and iPad.
 Older versions may be available from the __Xcode &rarr;
 Preferences &rarr; Downloads &rarr; Components__ panel.